Curriculum

 pip install numpy

-Once Python is installed, you can run it in two ways:
+Once you have successfully installed the Python interpreter, you can run it directly in two ways:

 Python provides an interactive shell (Read-Eval-Print Loop, REPL) where you can type commands and get instant results.